texasdigitalholdings/texasdigitalholdings.github.io/README.md

 # texasdigitalholdings.github.io

-Official site for Texas Digital Holdings LLC
+Texas Digital Holdings LLC
+Independent software development.

+This repository hosts the public website for the company.